2002 Marib airstrike: Al-Qaeda response

-Capture of survivor
+Survivor

 The sole survivor of the strike, Abdul Rauf Naseeb, continued to "bedevil counterterrorism authorities for years to come".
-On March 4, 2004, Naseeb was apprehended by security forces in Abyan governorate after having been besieged in the mountains with a group of militants the previous day.
+He had managed to successfully flee the scene after the strike as the US "thought he had expired somewhere in the desert."
+The Yemeni government stated later in November that security were pursuing Naseeb, who was not named in their statement.
+Naseeb was apprehended by security forces in Abyan governorate on March 4, 2004, after being besieged in the mountains with a group of militants the previous day.
 He was suspected of planning the April 2003 prison break in Aden which freed several al-Qaeda suspects involved in the USS Cole bombing.
-Naseeb was tried in a Yemeni court for an alleged minor role in the Cole bombing, but was later acquitted.
-He was again arrested in 2012 as an al-Qaeda in the Arabian Peninsula commander, and was killed by another drone strike later in the year.
+He was tried in a Yemeni court for an alleged minor role in the Cole bombing, but was later acquitted.
+He was arrested once again in 2012 as an al-Qaeda in the Arabian Peninsula commander, and was killed by another drone strike later in the year.